 About the monument to the 7th Indiana

-The monument is carved from Quincy granite and stands 8 feet tall.
-The front, which faces into the woods and away from the parking area, has the full moon symbol of the First Corps at the top of the column.
-The Seal of the State of Indiana is on the side of the monument facing the parking lot and three stacked muskets are on its east side.
+The regiment’s monument is carved from Quincy granite.
+It is eight feet tall.
+The front faces into the woods and away from the parking area.
+It has the full moon symbol of the First Corps at the top of the column.
+The Seal of the State of Indiana is on the side of the monument facing the parking lot.
+Three stacked muskets are on its east side.
 (The bison on the state seal is just one of a variety of animals depicted on Gettysburg monuments.)
-The monument was dedicated on October 28, 1885 by the State of Indiana.
+The State of Indiana dedicated the monument on October 28, 1885.

 The 7th Indiana at the Battle of Gettysburg

-The 7th Indiana was commanded at the Battle of Gettysburg by Colonel Ira G. Grover, a lawyer and state legislator from Greensburg.
-It had 437 men on the field on July 3rd, of whom 2 were killed, 5 wounded and 3 missing.
+Colonel Ira G. Grover, a lawyer and state legislator from Greensburg, commanded the regiment at Gettysburg.
+It had 437 men on the field on July 3rd, of whom 2 were killed, 5 were wounded and 3 missing.